hussrepo/HotelWebApp/README.md

-## Hotel WebApp
+## HotelWebApp

-A web application skeleton for a hotel
+A web application for a hotel, designed with scalability in mind.

 ## Technology Stack: